-People can use the Instagram Boomerang app to capture one second of muted video and then loop the mini Instagram video forth and backward three times to get a 6-second boomerang style video.
-This is awesome.
+People can use the Instagram Boomerang app to capture one second of muted video and then loop the mini Instagram video forth and backward three times to get a 6-second boomerang effect video.
 This is awesome.
 But, what can you do to boomerang an existing video on Instagram or the Instagram Boomerang app?

 Since the option like Upload to access your photos is still absent, there is no way to loop video back and forth on Instagram so far.
-No worry, however, as we have found four different but efficient ways to boomerang existing videos on your phone and other local devices.
+No worry, however, as we have found 5 easy yet proven ways to boomerang from existing video on your iPhone and other devices.
 Keep reading to know the detailed steps.

-Boomerang Videos Maker is a mobile-based app that focuses on making boomerang videos.
+Boomerang Videos Maker is a mobile-based app that focuses on create boomerang from existing video on iPhone.
 It doesn't come with additional features such as cropping and adding text, but it enables you to turn some old videos into boomerangs within three clicks.
 Sadly, Boomerang Videos Maker is not for a tight budget user because it costs 3.99USD per month.
 Apart from that, this handy application doesn't work on Android devices.

 1. Go to the Apple Store to locate and install Boomerang Video Maker on your iPhone.